Quantum Monte Carlo study of superconductivity in rhombohedral trilayer graphene under an electric field

-where $\alpha$ stands for different pairing symmetries.
-Due to the constraint of the on-site Hubbard interaction in Eq. (\ref{1}), the corresponding order parameter $\Delta_{l\alpha}^\dagger(i)$ is where $f_\alpha(\delta_\textbf{l})$ in the pairing function is the form factor distinguishing different pairing symmetries.
-Here, in Eq. \ref{Delta}, the vectors $\delta_\textbf{l} (\textbf{l} = 1 - 3)$ denote the nearest neighbour (NN) intersublattice connections, and $\delta_\textbf{l} (\textbf{l} = 1 - 6)$ denotes the next nearest neighbour (NNN) intrasublattice connections, as sketched in Fig. \ref{Symmetries}.
-Considering the special structure of the honeycomb lattice, three possible NN pairing symmetries are characterized by (a) extended $S (ES)$, (b) $d + id$, and (c) the $p + ip$ wave\cite{PhysRevB.94.115105,PhysRevB.97.075127,PhysRevB.84.121410,PhysRevB.90.245114,HUANG2019310,Ma2015EPL}.
+where $f_\alpha(\delta_\textbf{l})$ in the pairing function is the form factor distinguishing different pairing symmetries and the $-$($+$) sign is associated with spin-singlet(triplet) pairing.
+Here, in Eq. (\ref{Delta}), the vectors $\delta_\textbf{l} (\textbf{l}=1-3)$ denote the nearest neighbor (NN) intersublattice connections (the sublattice index $m \ne n$) and, in Eq. (\ref{Delta2}), $\delta_\textbf{l} (\textbf{l} = 1 - 6)$ denotes the next nearest neighbor (NNN) intrasublattice connections (the sublattice index $m = n$), as sketched in Fig. \ref{Symmetries}.

+Considering the special structure of the honeycomb lattice, three possible NN pairing symmetries are characterized by (a) extended $S (ES)$, (b) $d + id$ and (c) the $p + ip$ wave\cite{PhysRevB.94.115105,PhysRevB.97.075127,PhysRevB.84.121410,PhysRevB.90.245114,HUANG2019310,Ma2015EPL}.
 These extended pairing symmetries are defined with different phase shifts upon $\pi/3$ or $2\pi/3$ rotations.
-The singlet $ES$ wave and NN-bond $d + id$ pairing have the following form factor:
+The singlet $ES$ wave and NN-bond $d + id$ pairing have the following form factors:

 For the NN-bond $f_{p+ip}$ pairings, the form factors of the A and B sublattices are different, where

 for A and B, respectively, which are similar except that there is a $\pi$ phase shift.
 We also considered three common NNN bond pairings: (d) $d + id$, (e) $p + ip$, and (f) $f$ wave symmetry\cite{PhysRevB.97.075127,Ma2015EPL}, which have the following form factors: